o-tushan/o-tushan/README.md

 #### My name is Owen Tushan, and I am a current student at Southern Methodist University, pursuing a major in Computer Science as well as a major in Data Science.
 I am interested in the field of data science and data analytics, and I am looking to get an internship for the summer of 2025, and I think I would be a good fit at your company. ####

 Looking at my Github repositories, you will find the projects that I am currently working on as well as the projects I have completed.
-Below is an outline of the projects contained in  this repository
+Below is an outline of the projects contained in this page

 - ### Sentiment Analyzer: ###